 Advancing technical maturity

-In the second Phase in the programme the CCAM Partnership will advance the technical maturity of technologies by testing and validating in operational enviornments and if possible already implement in Large scale Demonstrations Projects, or further advance the TRL to prepare them for implementation in the final Programme Phase.
+In the second phase of the programme, the CCAM Partnership will advance the technical maturity of technologies by testing and validating in operational environments and if possible already implement in Large scale Demonstrations Projects, or further advance the TRL to prepare them for implementation in the final Programme Phase.

 Further implementing in Large-scale Demonstrations all over Europe.